Cost of living concession

 - War widow pension under legislation of the United Kingdom or New Zealand

-- homeowner-occupiers who are self-funded retirees with a Commonwealth Seniors Health Card - $101.40
+- homeowner-occupiers who are self-funded retirees with a Commonwealth Seniors Health Card: $105.40

 How to apply

-Complete the online household concessions form to apply for the Cost of Living Concession and/or concessions on water and sewerage rates and energy bills.
+Complete the household concessions form to apply for the Cost of Living Concession, the Emergency Services Levy Remission and concessions on energy bills, water and sewerage rates.

 Update your details using the online household concessions form.